galeone/galeone.github.io/_posts/2022-12-18-advent-of-code-tensorflow-day-5.md

 ### Parsing strings: tf.strings & regex

 The [`tf.strings`](https://www.tensorflow.org/api_docs/python/tf/strings/) module contains several utilities for working with `tf.Tensor` with `dtype=tf.string`.
-Unfortunately, there are **a tons** of limitations when working with strings and `tf.function`-decorated functions (we'll see some of these limitations later).
+Unfortunately, there are **tons** of limitations when working with strings and `tf.function`-decorated functions (we'll see some of these limitations later).
 Moreover, perhaps the most powerful tool for string parsing and manipulation (the [regular expressions](https://en.wikipedia.org/wiki/Regular_expression)) has a very limited integration.
 We only have 2 functions to use:

 - [tf.strings.regex_full_match](https://www.tensorflow.org/api_docs/python/tf/strings/regex_full_match): check if the input matches the regex pattern.
 - [tf.strings.regex_replace](https://www.tensorflow.org/api_docs/python/tf/strings/regex_replace(input, pattern, rewrite)): replace elements of input matching regex pattern with rewrite.

 That's all.
-So, if we want to use regular expression for parsing the crates or the moves, we are forced to use only these 2 functions, together with the other basic strings manipulation functions offered by the module.
+So, if we want to use regular expressions for parsing the crates or the moves, we are forced to use only these 2 functions, together with the other basic string manipulation functions offered by the module.

 ### Parsing the crates